Gundam Build Fighters theme song's opening lyric flat out states it! "You are not alone, you and I have this between us."

 Goku from Dragon Ball Z once invoked this trope.
 When Gohan was dueling with Cell, he almost gave up, but hearing his father's voice was just the pick-me-up he needed.

 Fate's rescue and subsequent adoption of Erio, as seen in the supplimentary manga, is even more heartwarming.

 Fate: See, Erio.
 Right now, you're full of unhappy feelings, and thoughts of unforgivable things.
 I certainly wouldn't be able to understand all of it.
 But I want to try and understand at least a little.
 I think we can share some of our unhappiness.
 I was the same as you, Erio.
 Told I was unneeded by the person I loved.
 Told I was a failure.
 It was painful, and lonely.
 I felt like dying.
 But, unhappiness doesn't last forever.
 Fun things, happy things, if you look, you will certainly find them.
 I'll help you search.
 So please, don't hurt others in your sadness.

 This trope is one of the central themes of the entire Lyrical Nanoha series, really; two messages that have a very strong presence are "there is always someone willing to help you" and "your friends will always have your back".

 Tai: Listen, I don't have a whistle to wake you, but I want you to know you're not alone, okay?
 And the mail keeps coming, it won't stop, kids from all over the world are writing to you.
+They need your help, you're the only one who can do it!
 Feel their hope, feel their strength!
 WarGreymon: I feel them!

 Also in season 1, Matt gets lost in the Dark Ocean/Cave, convinced no one cares about him or needs him.
 Gabumon convinces him otherwise.